extendr/libR-sys/README.md

   rustup target add i686-pc-windows-gnu    # 32-bit
   ```

-Once `R` and `rust` are configured, the library can be easily build:
+Once `R` and `rust` are configured, the library can be easily built:
 - **MacOS/Linux**
     ```bash
     cargo build